shilpa-ananth/isbi_2019_surrogate_sup_implementation_details/self_sup_training_details.md

 ## CNN architectral and training

 Progressive Dense-Vnet (PDVnet)[3] was used for lung lobe segmentation; the architecture is shown in the figure below.
-For pretraining with self-supervision, the feature maps from the last convolution layer goes through global-average-pooling and then a dense layer with 3 neuron output for for predicting flipping z, y, and x axis.
+For pretraining with self-supervision, the feature maps from the last convolution layer go through global-average-pooling and then a dense layer with 3 neuron output for for predicting flipping z, y, and x axis.
 Sigmoid cross entropy loss is used.
 For lung lobe segmentation, the weights pretrained as described above are used to initialize the same network.
-The same Dice based loss function as described in the work of Ali, et al. was used to train for the lobe segmentation task.
+The same Dice based loss function as described in [3] was used to train the lobe segmentation model.

 The network was implemented using Tensorflow[4].
 We used momentum optimizer with default configurations and learing rate of 0.01.
-Both axis-flipping and lobe segmentation are trained on a nvidia 1080ti GPU with batch size of 1.
+Both the surrogate supervision task and the target lung lobe segmentation model are trained on a nvidia 1080ti GPU with batch size of 1.

 ![Progressive Dense-Vnet](pdvnet.png)